 Amaryllis – According to legend, Amaryllis was a shy, timid maiden who fell deeply in love with Alteo, a shepherd with Hercules’ strength and Apollo’s beauty.
 Her affections, however, were unrequited.
 Alteo loved plants and flowers more than anything and said he would only give his heart to the maiden who brought him a unique flower he had never seen before.
 Hoping she could somehow win Alteo’s heart, Amaryllis sought advice from the oracle of Delphi.
 Following the oracle’s instructions, she dressed in maiden’s white and appeared at Alteo’s door for thirty nights, each time piercing her heart with a golden arrow.
-When at last Alteo opened his door, there before him stood Amaryllis with a striking crimson flower that had sprung from the blood of her heart.
-Today, we associate this stunning red flower with the holidays.
+When at last Alteo opened his door, there before him stood Amaryllis with a striking red flower that had sprung from the blood of her heart.

 Christmas Rose – The legend of the Christmas Rose tells of a poor, young shepherdess who came to visit the baby Jesus.
 When she saw that the Magi had brought rich offerings of gold, frankincense, and myrrh, she stood outside the door quietly weeping.
 She had searched the countryside for flowers to bring, but there was not even a single bloom to be found in the bitter cold.
 An angel watching over her knew about her fruitless search and took pity.
 He gently brushed aside the snow at her feet, and there sprang up a cluster of beautiful white roses with pink-tipped petals.
 The angel softly whispered that these roses were more valuable than gold, frankincense, and myrrh for they were pure and made of love.
 The maiden joyfully gathered the flowers and offered them to the holy child, who smiled.